Board Policy 504 – Discipline and Behavior

 Annual Assessment.
 The District may undertake an annual assessment of the effectiveness of its anti-bullying/anti-harassment efforts.
 This assessment may include a review of policies, procedures, training, and any reports of bullying/harassment made during the previous year, including the determination and resolution of such reports.
 The Director of Equity and Student Support will conduct the assessment and evaluate the effectiveness of the District’s anti-bullying/anti-harassment efforts.
 If appropriate, the Director of Equity and Student Support will propose revisions.
 The assessment and evaluation shall be documented in a written report, which the Director of Equity and Student Support will maintain for seven years.

 Notification.
 The District will annually publish this policy.
 Publication may occur by inclusion in handbooks, including those for students, employees, and volunteers; inclusion in registration materials; and/or inclusion on the school or District’s website.
-A copy of this policy is available at the central administrative office at 1606 Brady Street, Davenport, Iowa 52803.
+A copy of this policy is available at the Achievement Service Center at 1702 Main Street, Davenport, Iowa 52803.

 - Cross Reference: Board Policy 401.42 Harassment: Personnel; 401.46 Student Abuse by Employees (includes reference to level I and II); Administrative Regulation 504.10A, 504.10B, 504.10C